-The outbreak of Novel Coronavirus (COVID-19) is a worldwide pandemic and following the World Health Organization’s declaration that it is a public health emergency of international concern, the French Government has (at the time of writing) raised the risk to France to “step 3” (final step - active circulation on the territory).
-Understandably, this will be creating great concern and unrest for you and amongst your workforce.
+The outbreak of Novel Coronavirus (COVID-19) is a worldwide pandemic, and understandably this may have created great concern and unrest for you and amongst your workforce.
 Below we answer some key questions to clarify employers' legal obligations and support you in protecting your business and people.

 What are employers' obligations in respect of COVID-19?

 Most companies have now resumed their activities, and as of 24 June 2020, government guidance states that home-based work should no longer be the norm for all employees.